-The Prolog, however, has a much sportier ride.
+The Prolog, however, has a much sportier ride like the best electric hybrid bikes.
 Its head angle is slightly relaxed and the stack height is about the same as you’d expect on a similarly sized endurance bike (such as the Giant Defy or Cannondale Synapse); my large test bike has a 635mm stack.

 The reach is long at 420mm, though, putting me very much in an attacking, more speed-orientated position.